cairis-platform/cairis/install.md

 source .bashrc
 {% endhighlight bash%}

-* Starting cairisd
+* Starting the cairisd

 If you want to run the Flask development server, run `./cairisd.py runserver` (the script can be found in cairis/cairis/bin).

 * Starting mod_wsgi-express

-If you want to run CAIRIS in a production environment then it may be sensible to run CAIRIS via mod_wsgi-express.
-To do this, you will need to use pip to install the requisite dependencies, i.e.
+If you want to run CAIRIS in a production environment then it may be sensible to use mod_wsgi-express rather than the Flask development server.
+To do this, you will need to install the requisite Apache2 packages.

+{% highlight bash %}
+$ sudo apt-get install apache2 apache2-dev
+{% endhighlight %}

+You will then need to use pip to install the requisite dependencies.

 {% highlight bash %}
 $ sudo pip install -r wsgi_requirements.txt